APPLICATION & SELECTION:

 How are you different from the DoD’s transition programs?

-THF is a comprehensive transition program that spans three phases over 14 weeks.
+THF is a comprehensive transition program that spans three phases over three months.
 What sets us apart is the first phase where the focus is on YOU!
 What are your passions, what are your goals, what makes you happy, etc. From there it is easier to navigate through transition with purpose and direction.
 The additional phases and classes touch upon resumes, LinkedIn, doing mock interviews, networking events, financial planning, and understanding how the civilian sector operates and why you are a great asset to companies in it.

 Who can I speak to about the program?